Ljungwaldh/First-Milestone-Project/README.md

 * Prefilled contact form, where buttons on the Training page redirecting to the Contact page pre-select the radio button 'I want to Book Training' - this would require Javascript, which is out of scope for this project
 * Button on the home page to redirect users to the Training page - this would help guide users to make a natural next step to finding out more about training offers, enabling a smoother customer journey - would require more time to code further HTML and CSS input
 * 'Book Training' button being also present on the home page, allowing users that already know what they want and/or returning customers can navigate intuitively and efficiently to the contact form to request coaching services - would require more time to code further HTML and CSS input
+* Fixing bug with contact form, where if a user clicks the submit button without giving any responses a prompt message comes up only for the first required form item, the radio buttons, to have one selected, where ideally all required fields pop up with prompts - This would require more time to investigate solutions on how to have multiple form error prompts to appear at once

 # Technologies Used